Simbiat/optimize-tables/README.md

 # Usage

-To use the library you need to establish connection with your database through [DB Pool](https://github.com/Simbiat/db-pool) library or pass a `PDO` object to constructor and then call this:
+To use the library, you need to establish connection with your database through [DB Pool](https://github.com/Simbiat/db-pool) library or pass a `PDO` object to constructor and then call this:

 ```php
 (new \Simbiat\Database\Optimize($dbh))->analyze('schema');